 Powers of attorney are powerful tools for taking control of your future.
 By creating this one simple estate planning document, you can spare your family difficult decisions, protect your assets, and maintain your autonomy in case something happens to you.
 The key is to know how a power of attorney can work to protect you and to make sure you create a legally valid power of attorney under Arizona law.

-Kinghorn Heritage Law Group, PLC can help.
+Kinghorn Law can help.
 Our legal team works with clients to make a power of attorney (POA) that provides security in case the unexpected occurs.
 Give us a call at (520) 529-4000 to talk with a Tucson powers of attorney lawyer for personalized assistance and to get answers to questions you may have including:

 - Do I need a power of attorney?